alokg-812/IIT-Madras/MAD2/Week6/README.md

 ## 🧠 What is Persistent Storage?

-Imagine you're filling out a form on a website or selecting some settings on a web app.
-You refresh the page — and poof!
+Imagine we're filling out a form on a website or selecting some settings on a web app.
+We refresh the page — and oops!
 Everything resets.
 That’s because, by default, **Vue data (or any frontend JS data)** is stored in memory, which disappears when the page reloads.

-**Persistent storage** solves this by storing data **in the browser** — so even if you refresh the page or close and reopen the tab, some or all of the data can be restored.
+`Persistent storage` solves this by storing data **in the browser** — so even if you refresh the page or close and reopen the tab, some or all of the data can be restored.

-## ❓ Why Do We Need Persistent Storage?
+## Why Do We Need Persistent Storage❓

 1. **Avoid Data Loss on Refresh**
    * Vue data is gone when the user reloads the page.
    * Persistent storage keeps important data intact.
 2. **Offline Functionality**
    * Some apps should work even without internet — like note-taking apps or todo lists.
 3. **Local Configuration**
    * Settings like "dark mode", language preference, or saved login info can be stored locally.
 4. **Lightweight Apps**
    * Not everything needs a server or database.
 For small apps, using local storage is simpler.

----

 ## 🧰 How Can You Implement Persistent Storage?

 There are 3 major options in the browser:

----
+1. Cookies.
+2. localStorage and sessionStorage
+3. IndexedDB

 ### 🔹 1. **Cookies**
 * Small text files stored by the browser.
 * Mostly used for sessions, login tracking, analytics.
 * **Limited size** (about 4 KB).